whj0401/whj0401.github.io/_pages/about.md

 Chinese version see [here](zh). 中文版简历见[页面](zh).

+I am a postdoc scholar of the HKUST advised by Dr. Shuai Wang.
-I am a postdoc scholar of the SecLab of Ohio State University advised by [Prof. Zhiqiang Lin](https://zhiqlin.github.io/).
+I was a postdoc scholar of the SecLab of Ohio State University advised by [Prof. Zhiqiang Lin](https://zhiqlin.github.io/).
 I received my Ph.D. degree from the Hong Kong University of Science and Technology at the end of 2023, under the supervision of [Dr. Shuai Wang](https://www.cse.ust.hk/~shuaiw/) during 2019-2023, and received my B.Eng. degree from Nanjing University in 2017.
 My research interests include binary software analysis, malware detection, vulnerability detection and software supply chain analysis.

 Work Experience
 ------